 The Limits of Autocomplete in Agentic Interfaces

-Autocomplete was tuned for a narrow job: shave keystrokes when someone already knows the token they want.
-Agent surfaces inherit the same component, but the success metric changes from "did they pick a suggestion?" to "did we move the task forward without a detour?"
-Saving a few characters on a well-labeled feature name is fine; confidently offering the wrong workflow because it prefix-matched is not.
+Autocomplete was tuned for a narrow job: shave keystrokes when someone already knows the SKU or brand they want.
+Agent surfaces inherit the same component, but the success metric changes from "did they pick a suggestion?" to "did we move the purchase journey forward without a detour?"
+Saving a few characters on a well-labeled product name is fine; confidently offering the wrong category because it prefix-matched is not.

 So the mismatch is structural.
 Literal completion rewards overlap with your internal vocabulary; agents need overlap with the user's goal, even when their words do not line up with yours.
-That is the gap we keep pointing to on the comparison page: same UI control, different contract with the user about what a suggestion is allowed to imply.
+That is the gap we explain on the how it works page: same UI control, different contract with the user about what a suggestion is allowed to imply.

 Search Finds Candidates; Intent Chooses the Path